awsdocs/amazon-sagemaker-developer-guide/doc_source/xgboost.md

 ## XGBoost Sample Notebooks<a name="xgboost-sample-notebooks"></a>

 For a sample notebook that shows how to use Amazon SageMaker XGBoost as a built\-in algorithm to train and host a regression model, see [Regression with the Amazon SageMaker XGBoost algorithm](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/introduction_to_amazon_algorithms/xgboost_abalone/xgboost_abalone.ipynb)\.
 For instructions how to create and access Jupyter notebook instances that you can use to run the example in Amazon SageMaker, see [Use Amazon SageMaker Notebook Instances](nbi.md)\.
 Once you have created a notebook instance and opened it, select the **SageMaker Examples** tab to see a list of all the Amazon SageMaker samples\.
-The topic modeling example notebooks using the NTM algorithms are located in the **Introduction to Amazon algorithms** section\.
+The topic modeling example notebooks using the XGBoost algorithms are located in the **Introduction to Amazon algorithms** section\.
 To open a notebook, click on its **Use** tab and select **Create copy**\.